simple-crypto/SMAesH/dev/dev-doc.md

 - `InData` (W): to write input text, associated to `WriteIT`,
 - `OutData` (R): to read output text, associated to `ReadOT`

 ## General payload size processing consideration

 The implemented core will use the byte granularity: IO interface in internal operation cannot handle finer granularity of word of 8 bits.
 Write and read operation are organised by performing one or several transaction of 32-bit words containing either 1, 2 or 4 valid bytes.
 In case of reading operation with misalignement, which may occur for example if a read operation asking for 4 bytes while less than 4 bytes remain in the internal buffer, then the invalid bytes are forced to 0.

+## ECB payload size, padding considerations
+In ECB, the payload are expected to be 16 bytes long.
+If

 ## GCM (and CTR) payload size, padding and Tag handling considerations .
 A tag manipulation is considered when `mode=GCM`.
 Under this mode, some technicalities apply: